eduvpn/documentation/SCRIPT_CONNECTION_HOOK.md

-This page documents how to launch a (custom) script when a VPN client connects, and/or disconnect.
-This can for example be used to verify a user still exists in the LDAP server, or trigger firewall modifications in a remote system.
+This page documents how to launch a (custom) script when a VPN client connects, and/or disconnects.
+This can for example be used to verify if a user still exists in the LDAP server, or trigger firewall modifications in a remote system.

 **NOTE**: this describes a FUTURE feature, and is not yet available in a released version.
 We aim to include this in 3.0.4 server.